AhmedAlkh/react-portfolio/README.md

 - Fix sticky header to not go through elements, move button further to right of screen.
 - Strange behaviour with heading, as the drop down opens the whole page shifts down...
 - Fix footer on portfolio and contact page to keep it positioned on the bottom
+- Change home route url to not say /about
 - ~~~~~~ CAROUSEL ~~~~~~~
 - Take better screenshots that are not blurry! follow website link and get new screenies
 - ~~~~~~ CONTACT ~~~~~~~